The Hypnotic Eye: Plot

-She reports to Dave and Dr. Hecht that she thinks Desmond is guilty; Dr. Hecht agrees that he is a genuine hypnotist with a dangerous, powerful new technique.
-She tells them of Desmond’s post-hypnotic command to come to his dressing room at midnight.
-When she does, she opens a box in which the eye-shaped device is flashing, and this time is genuinely hypnotized.
-Dave and Dr. Hecht follow in Dave's car as Desmond takes her to a fancy restaurant, to a beatnik coffee-house to hear Beat poetry and dance, and back to her apartment.
-He starts to make out with her, while the two men sit outside, Dave thinking jealously that she is a willing participant and Dr. Hecht wanting more information.
-Desmond is finally interrupted by the entrance of Justine, who dismisses him and keeps Marcia under hypnosis herself.
-In his only moment of possible conscience, he asks resentfully “How many more?” and Justine replies “As long as there are faces like this.”
-She turns on Marcia’s shower with scalding hot water and tells her to step into the cool refreshment.
-Dave and Dr. Hecht turn up at the door at last and stop this; Justine instructs Marcia to tell them she is an old school roommate and leaves.
-Dave sees through this story because he knows Marcia never went away to school.
-He is convinced by Dr. Hecht that Marcia was really hypnotized.
+Marcia reports to Dave and Dr. Hecht that she thinks Desmond is guilty.
+She mentions Desmond's post-hypnotic command to come to his dressing room at midnight.
+When she does, Martia opens a box in which the device is flashing, and this time is genuinely hypnotized.
+Dave and Dr. Hecht follow in Dave's car as Desmond takes her to a restaurant, to a beatnik coffee-house to hear poetry and dance, and back to her apartment.
+He starts to make out with her, while the two men sit outside, Dave thinking that she is a willing participant and Dr. Hecht wanting more information.
+Desmond is interrupted by the entrance of Justine, who dismisses him and keeps Marcia under hypnosis herself.
+Resentful, he asks “How many more?” and Justine replies “As long as there are faces like this.”
+She turns on Marcia's shower with scalding hot water and tells her to step into the "cool refreshment."
+Dave and Dr. Hecht enter the apartment and stop this; Justine instructs Marcia to present her as an old school roommate and leaves.
+Dave sees through this story, knowing Marcia never went to school.
+The two men become convinced that Marcia was really hypnotized.

-The two men interview past victims of self-mutilation.
-They all deny ever going to Desmond’s show or hearing of a woman named Justine, but Dave finds a balloon with the hypnotic eye design on it, that is given out at the show, in the purse of a woman who blinded herself.
-Even Dodie denies ever seeing Desmond’s show or knowing a Justine, but her doctor tells them she was terrified of that name when she was brought in.
+They interview past victims, who all deny ever going to Desmond's show or hearing of Justine.
+Dave eventually finds a balloon with Desmond's hypnotic eye design on it which is given out at the show, in the purse of a woman who blinded herself.
+Even Dodie denies ever seeing Desmond's show or knowing Justine, but her doctor says that she was terrified of that name when she was brought in.